- Trusted cloud services offered to 8,000 institutions and 50 million users in Europe

 - Designed to accelerate cloud adoption in European research groups

-Orange Business Services has been selected by GÉANT as one of its preferred partners in its Open Clouds for Research Environments project (OCRE).
+Orange Business has been selected by GÉANT as one of its preferred partners in its Open Clouds for Research Environments project (OCRE).
 OCRE is designed to provide academic and research institutions with all the benefits of cloud, including enhanced security, flexibility, improved efficiencies and collaboration, for their projects.

 The OCRE project aims to accelerate cloud adoption in the European research community by bringing together cloud providers with earth observation, health, research and education groups.
-The agreement enables Orange Business Services to sell public cloud services to National Research Education Networks (NREN) and more than 8,000 institutions across Europe – covering over 50 million users – and leverages Orange local, in-country support and capabilities across Europe.
+The agreement enables Orange Business to sell public cloud services to National Research Education Networks (NREN) and more than 8,000 institutions across Europe – covering over 50 million users – and leverages Orange local, in-country support and capabilities across Europe.

 GÉANT is a fundamental part of Europe’s e-infrastructure, delivering a pan-European network for scientific excellence, research, education and innovation.
 It provides a catalog of connectivity, collaboration and identity services to its users, as well as IT resources through the OCRE program.
 OCRE delivers a process for the selection and adoption of cloud-based tools via a framework of agreements with service providers.
 These are designed to meet the specific requirements of all the various research and education communities.